RESEARCH DEVELOPMENT & GRANT WRITING SUBSCRIPTION NEWSLETTER

 For information on subscription levels and how to subscribe, see below.

 For a list of articles in each issue published to date, go here.

-Please Note: We are in the process of coordinating our entire subscription base to a common expiration date of June 15.
-This will enormously simplify the subscriptions record keeping process, maintenance of the renewals database, and subscriber communications.
-As a result, if you subscribe now at the prorated rate, your last issue will be June 15, 2018.
+Please Note: All subscriptions now have a common expiration date of June 15.
+This has enormously simplified the subscriptions record keeping process, maintenance of the renewals database, and subscriber communications.
+As a result, if you subscribe now at the prorated rate (see below), your last issue will be June 15, 2019.
 To subscribe or renew a current subscription, click the button below.